NTBBloodbath/lcfetch/README.md

 lcfetch uses the [Lua scripting language](https://www.lua.org/) as its configuration language.

-When installing lcfetch with `GNU Make` we will automatically copy the default configurations under the default configurations path for lcfetch (`~/.config/lcfetch/config.lua`).
+When installing lcfetch with `XMake` we will automatically copy the default configurations under the default configurations path for lcfetch (`~/.config/lcfetch/config.lua`).

-> **NOTE**: if you didn't installed lcfetch with `make` you will need to copy the file
+> **NOTE**: if you didn't installed lcfetch with `xmake install` you will need to copy the file
 > by yourself under `~/.config/lcfetch` directory.
 The default configurations file is
 > located under [config](./config) directory in the repository.